 - The "Nomination Information" section requires the submission of the nominee's complete home address, email, and telephone number.

 - The "Nominator Information" section requires information about the appointing authority/chief executive and agency under which the nominee serves as a sworn public safety officer.
-Each nomination must be submitted by or with the approval of the agency head for the public safety agency's head.
-The National Medal of Valor Office cannot accept nominations from individuals or other personnel who are not acting with the expressed authority of the chief executive/agency head of the nominating public safety agency.
+Each nomination must be submitted by or with the approval of the agency head for the public safety agency that employs the nominee.
+Medal of Valor nominations cannot be accepted from individuals or other personnel who are not acting with the express authority of the chief executive/head of the nominating public safety agency.